THE HEALING ARTS

 2. Few “toxic side effects”.
 From a systems theory perspective, all remedies are somewhat toxic because they do not address the whole system of the body/mind and soul.
 In fact, it is not possible to remedy or correct just one part of an integrated system.
 Any remedy that addresses just one part of the total system will affect the whole system.

-3. With nutritional balancing, the body corrects symptoms in its own order and its own timing.
+3. With development, the body corrects symptoms in its own order and its own timing.
 This is a critical concept.
 It can be frustrating at times, because the symptom one is most interested in correcting, such as fatigue, may not be the first symptom to go away because the body has different priorities.

 For example, the teleology or healing intent of the body may decide that a hidden aneurism or a weak heart is more important to heal first, before a symptom of fatigue.
 Therefore, it can seem like healing is slower, although this is not really true.
 It is just occurring in a different order, and much of it is hidden from view.

 In fact, this property of the bioenergetic approach makes it much more thorough and much safer than any remedy approach.
-This is because all remedy methods depend on the doctor’s and the client’s ability to assess the real problem, whereas with nutritional balancing this is much less important because the body decides which symptom or conditions to heal first.
+This is because all remedy methods depend on the doctor’s and the client’s ability to assess the real problem, whereas with development this is much less important because the body decides which symptom or conditions to heal first.
 Its priorities for healing are usually far more accurate and appropriate than our guesswork, although it is not the case with cancer.

 4. Deeper, and more complete healing of the body and brain.
 As stated above, healing is much deeper and more thorough with bioenergetics.

 5. Much more is asked of the client.
 Bioenergetics requires much more client participation, self-discipline and understanding than most remedy approaches.
 The latter tend to be far more passive for the client.
 This is good in some ways.
-It also means that nutritional balancing will not be easy and that some, or perhaps many people will not want to do it at all.
+It also means that development will not be easy and that some, or perhaps many people will not want to do it at all.

 A VERY BRIEF HISTORY OF THE WAR BETWEEN THE HEALING ARTS